Goldman, Morgan Stanley cut $557 million foreclosure deal

 The U.S. Federal Reserve said on Wednesday that the two banks will pay $232 million to eligible borrowers and $325 million in loan modifications and forgiveness.

-The agreement is similar to the $8.5 billion deal reached between the Fed, the Office of the Comptroller of the Currency, and 10 other bank servicers on January 7.
+The agreement is similar to an $8.5-billion deal agreed between the Fed, the Office of the Comptroller of the Currency, and 10 other bank servicers on January 7.

 The deals help the financial industry move a step closer to ending the housing crisis-related problems that have dogged it for years.